kuangdai/deeponet-jax-bench/README.md

 | Baseline   | 2907         | 39           |                |

-Now we compare the results to the original `deepxde` solutions with the other backends (`torch`, `tf` and `paddle`), which can be found at [DeepXDE-ZCS](https://github.com/stfc-sciml/DeepXDE-ZCS).
+Now we can compare these results to the original `deepxde` solutions with the other backends (`torch`, `tf` and `paddle`), which can be found at [DeepXDE-ZCS](https://github.com/stfc-sciml/DeepXDE-ZCS).
-Clearly, this `jax` baseline has surpassed those with the other backends, meaning that it is at least a decent solution with `jax`.
+Clearly, this `jax` baseline has surpassed those with the other backends, meaning that it is at least a reasonable baseline with `jax`.
-However, note that the time measurements in `deepxde` at [DeepXDE-ZCS](https://github.com/stfc-sciml/DeepXDE-ZCS) include data sampling.
+However, note that the time measurements in [DeepXDE-ZCS](https://github.com/stfc-sciml/DeepXDE-ZCS) do include data sampling.

 # 5. ZCS